Skip to main navigation Skip to search Skip to main content

 Scholarly biography

-Michael joined the School of Sport and Service Management in March 2008 as a member of the events management team.
+Michael joined the University of Brighton in March 2008.
 Michael studied event management at Leeds Beckett University and worked in the arts and cultural events sector for over 10 years.
 He completed his PhD in music events as contemporary spectacle at the University of Brighton in June 2017.

 Prior to joining the University of Brighton Michael was responsible for managing the festival programme at the Royal Botanic Gardens, Kew.
 He has also previously worked as Events Manager for the Harrogate International Festival and the Wiltshire Festival.